MathiasBaumgartinger/pose-mapper/README.md

 ## Limitations

-- Jittering
+- Jittering:
 As of now the mapping is very jittery.
 Increasing ``AVG_OVER_N_FRAMES`` makes this better, leads to other bugs in some cases however.
-- No "real-life" body constraints
+- No "real-life" body constraints:
 Sometimes body-parts are overlapping/pointing in directions which are actually not possible
-- Only one person
+- Only one person:
 As mentioned before only one person can be tracked
-- Camera perspectives
+- Camera perspectives:
 Camera perspectives might distort the way the pose-estimator estimates the coordinates
-- Camera movement
+- Camera movement:
 Camera movement appears as model movement in the end, the model would need to be focussed in the middle
-- Translation calculated hard-coded
+- Translation calculated hard-coded:
 The translation is as of now hardcoded with ``DISTANCE_FACTOR``
-- Cuts have to be marked manually
+- Cuts have to be marked manually:
 If the video has a cutscene, the scene must be manually cut and then individually preprocessed
-- Only arms and legs
+- Only arms and legs:
 Only arms and legs are being tracked at the moment.
 It would be further possible to track fingers/head/etc..

 ## Credits